wullm/SOAP/README.md

   * critical_density_multiple - specifies that particles must be read in a sphere of mean density no greater than this multiple of the critical density

-There should also be a `calculate` method which implements the calculation and returns a dict with the calculated properties.
+There should also be a `calculate` method which implements the calculation and updates the halo_results dict with the calculated properties.
 The returned values must be unyt_arrays or unyt_quantities.

 New classes must be added to halo_prop_list in compute_halo_properties.py.